Saturday, August 28, 2010

 In his hand the man held out a tattered New Testament written in French and Rodney realized he was being asked for a Creole Bible.
 When he gave the man the last one he had, the Haitian immediately began reading aloud from Genesis.
 A group of children who had been throwing rocks and yelling loudly, Gephardt said, suddenly became silent as they came and gathered around the man to listen.

-“I believe I was witnessing the power of the word of God in action," Gephardt said, "as this man – who said he’d never read the Old Testament before – taught these children.
 The Bible says, 'For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.'”

 Wednesday, February 24, 2010